Cost of Living in Greece

 Expenses of living in Greece

 Greece is a country of rich history, impressive culture and architecture, amazing cuisine and established traditions.
-The ancient place is also well-known for the great Mediterranean climate and hospitable people, which contribute to the appealing possibilities of having a satisfying and calm, yet exciting island lifestyle.
+The ancient place is also well-known for its great Mediterranean climate and hospitable people, which contribute to the appealing possibilities of having a satisfying and calm, yet exciting island lifestyle.

+Despite the serious crisis of 2020, Greece is still considered a country with a progressive economy that provides a well-developed job market and labour opportunities.
 Not only that but the costs of living in Greece are surprisingly lower compared to other European countries.
-From household and food outlay to healthcare and transportation expenses, the prices are quite reasonable.
-An average of €1230 for monthly costs, including rent, is completely enough for a single person to live comfortably with no harsh restrictions on their spending budget.
+From household and food outlays to healthcare and transportation expenses, the prices are quite reasonable.
+For example, an average of 814.3€ for monthly costs, without rent, is completely enough for a single person to live comfortably with no harsh restrictions on their spending budget.

 Opening a bank account in Greece